 4.6.2 Applicability

-4.6.2.1 Properties containing single-family or two-family dwellings as a principal use are exempt from Site Plan Review.
+4.6.2.1 Properties containing or proposing single-family or two-family dwellings as a principal use are exempt from Site Plan Review.
 Routine maintenance, and in-kind replacement of lighting, mechanical systems and landscape features are exempt from Site Plan Review.

 4.6.2.2 Except as otherwise specified in Section 4.6.2.1, Site Plan Review is required if the proposed construction, Change of use, or site alteration involves any of the following: